Why Start A Subscription Meal Prep Business?

 It’s important to consider what social media platforms your target customers use the most.

-For example, if your target market is older customers then Facebook is a good idea, while Instagram and TikTok might be better for younger audiences.
+For example, if your target market is older customers then Facebook is a good idea, while Instagram and TikTok might be better for a younger target audience.